 For all applications, two academic references are required.
 Unfortunately, we cannot consider applications until we have received both references.

-The programme is studied over one year full-time, or two years part-time.
+The programme is studied over one year full-time, or 27 months part-time.
 The taught course component consists of 30 study weeks divided into two semesters during which time students study six modules (or to a minimum of 60 ECTS (120 CATS) points).
 Students who successfully complete the taught course component undertake a three month period of supervised research for a Master’s dissertation (six-month for part-time).

 As part of the Division, you will be joining our multidisciplinary Social Sciences community, which offers research and teaching programmes not only in sociology, social policy and criminology but also in ageing, demography, economics, international relations, politics, social work and social statistics.